MicrosoftDocs/Edge-Enterprise/edgeenterprise/microsoft-edge-supported-languages.md

 > [!NOTE]
 > If the translator extension doesn't work after installation, restart Microsoft Edge.
 If the extension still doesn't work, provide feedback through the Feedback Hub.

-## Supported languages
+## Supported display languages

-The following table lists the languages that are supported by Microsoft Edge.
+The following table lists the display languages that are supported by Microsoft Edge.

 > [!NOTE]
 > Languages that aren't supported by Microsoft Edge on macOS are indicated by an asterisk (*) after the country/region.